-As part of the Neuro Rehab Team the Neurology Care Advisors run a support and information group for those affected by Spinal Cord Injury.
+As part of the neuro rehab team, the NCAs run a support and information group for those affected by a spinal cord anjury.
 The meetings run throughout the county every six weeks and offer information and peer support.

 Parkinson's now affect 127,000 people with Parkinson's, this is around 7,000 more than previously thought.
 By 2020 the number of people with Parkinson's in the UK will rise to 162,000.
-This is an increase of 28 per cent.
-You can find out more about the disease here.
+This is an increase of 28 percent.
+Find out more about the disease here.

 The telephone number for the specialist nurse service is 01209 318048.
 Telephone message are retrieved from the answer machine on a daily basis or you can contact Lynne Osborne on 01209 318051.

-The Mid Cornwall branch offers information, friendship and support to local people with Parkinson's, their families and carers.
+The Parkinson's UK Cornwall branch offers information, friendship and support to local people with Parkinson's, their families and carers.
 This branch covers a large part of Cornwall stretching from the River Tamar to Redruth.
 They meet the needs of members by organising special events and activities each month.
-You can find out more about them here, as well as a list of upcoming events.
+Find out more about the meetings here, as well as a list of upcoming events.